sardug10/Get-popcorn-React/README.md

 1. Download the development folder.
 2. For Frontend, open the frontend folder in a code-editor and run the command :- <br/> `npm start`
 3. For Backend, open the backend folder in the code-editor, then open **config.env file and define all the environment variables in it and finally run:-** <br/> `npm start`

+**NOTE** :- This Web-application is not responsive because my main focus was to learn React.Js and not CSS media queries. :smile: